 Decommissioned in 1997, when The Queen decided that no other Royal Yacht would replace Her, corporate guests can now enjoy sampling fine cuisine from her fully-functioning galleys.
 Following fierce competition from some other cities in the United Kingdom, Edinburgh was successful in her bid to be Her new home, and She has now become Scotland’s seventh most popular paid-for tourist attraction.

-Guests are piped aboard via the Royal Brow and taken on a tour, then welcomed into the State Apartments where they can enjoy cocktails and canapés.
+Guests are piped aboard via the Royal Brow and taken on a tour, then welcomed into the State Apartments where they enjoy cocktails and canapés.
 After dinner, guests can enjoy a talk by one of Britannia’s past Admirals, and evening events are hosted in the State Apartments, furnished with original items from the Royal Collection.

 Your visit starts with a look around the Visitor Centre, located on the second floor of the Ocean Terminal.
 Here you will find photographs, exhibits and displays.
 Discover Britannia’s fascinating past before collecting your audio handset and stepping on board, following in the footsteps of Her Majesty The Queen and the Royal Family.